convox/praxis-docs/content/guides/app/_index.md

 +++
-title = "Preparing an app"
+title = "Preparing an App"
 weight = 2
 +++